chrisgrieser/alfred-workflow-devtools/README.md

 	+ Check for unused files of current workflow, and remove unused UID `.png` files.
 	+ Restart Alfred (and Alfred Preferences).
-	+ Update Alfred Preferences.app to use an icon with the macOS Big Sur icon shape.
+	+ Update `Alfred Preferences.app` to use an icon with the macOS icon shape.
 	+ Open the Alfred data or cache folder.
 	+ Change the font size of the Alfred debugger window.